tghastly/PYNQ-1/docs/source/overlays/base_overlay/pynq-z1/pynq-z1_base_overlay.rst

 Trace buffer
 --------------

 A trace buffer is available and can be used to capture trace data on the Pmod, and Arduino interfaces for debug.
-The trace buffer is connected directly to DDR.
-This allows trace data on the interfaces to be streamed back to DDR memory for analysis in Python.
+The trace buffer is connected to the PS DRAM.
+This allows trace data on the interfaces to be streamed back to DRAM for analysis in Python.

 Trace data can be displayed as decoded waveforms inside a Jupyter notebook.